-- The consent holder must undertake all activities authorised by these consents in general accordance with the descriptions and plans submitted with the application or as modified through the hearing/decision process.
-In the event of any inconsistency between this information and these conditions, the conditions must prevail. - The location of the activities authorised by these consents must be in general accordance with the plans at Appendix 1. - 3.
-At least thirty (30) working days in advance of the date of the commencement of works authorised by these consents, the consent holder must contact the Council to arrange for a site meeting with the consent holder's contractor(s) and a Council compliance officer prior to commencement of construction works.
-The details to be provided at the meeting, and then in writing no more than five (5) working days after the meeting, must include: - (a) The intended date of the commencement or works and a programme for the works. - (b) The intended date of the CEMP and any other management plans being submitted for certification. - (c) The intended date for providing the final design drawings to demonstrate how the works are in general accordance with the conditions of these consents, including Appendix 1. - (d) The nominated Consent Holder contact and contractor representative (or equivalent) for the works - (e) Any intended staging of the CEMP and works. - The consent holder must keep the CMA free of litter and other debris arising from the exercise of these consents. - 5.
+- The location of the activities authorised by these consents must be in general accordance with the plans at Appendix 1. - The consent holder must provide to the Council's Compliance Manager full copies of all final design drawings at least twenty (20) working days prior to work commencing. - At least ten (10) working days in advance, the consent holder must notify the Council of the intended date of the commencement of works authorised by these consents, including any staging of them. - 5.
+As part of the written notification required by condition 4.6, the consent holder must provide written certification from a suitably qualified and experienced person to the Council's Compliance Manager to confirm that all plant and equipment entering the CMA associated with the exercise of these consents is free from unwanted or pest marine species. - of works authorised by these consents, the consent holder must contact the Council to arrange for a site meeting between-with the consent holder's contractor(s) and a Council compliance officer prior to commencement of construction works.
+The details to be provided at the meeting, and then in writing no more than five (5) working days after the meeting, must include: - a.(a) The intended date of the commencement or works and a programme for the works. - b-(b) The intended date of the CEMP and any other management plans being submitted for certification. - e-(c)The intended date for providing the final design drawings to demonstrate how the works are in general accordance with the conditions of these consents, including Appendix 12 - d-(d) The nominated Consent Holder contact and contractor representative (or equivalent) for the works - e.(e) Any intended staging of the CEMP and works. - 7-4.
+The consent holder must keep the CMA free of litter and other debris arising from the exercise of these consents. - 8-5.
 The consent holder must maintain all structures and the reclamation authorised by these consents in good order and repair.
-Maintenance works authorised by these consents must be routine maintenance and repair, including to the exterior walls of the reclamation consistent with the scale and form of the initial approved reclamation. - 6.
-A copy of these consents and the most up-to-date certified versions of all management plans required by these consent conditions must be kept on site at all times and made available to all persons undertaking activities authorised by these consents. - 7.
-The consent holder must notify the Council in writing within five (5) working days of Practical Completion of the reclamation. - 8.
-The consent holder must notify the Council in writing within ten (10) working days following the date of the completion of all construction works authorised by these consents. - 9.
-All monitoring/sampling required under these consents must be undertaken by or under the supervision of a Suitably Qualified and Experienced person(s).
+Maintenance works authorised by these consents must be routine maintenance and repair, including to the exterior walls of the reclamation consistent with the scale and form of the initial approved reclamation. - 9.6.
+A copy of these consents and the most up-to-date certified versions of all management plans required by these consent conditions must be kept on site at all times and made available to all persons undertaking activities authorised by these consents. - 10-7.
+The consent holder must notify the Council in writing within five (5) working days of Practical Completion of the reclamation. - 11.8.
+The consent holder must notify the Council in writing within ten (10) working days following the date of the completion of all construction works (excluding maintenance dredging) authorised by these consents.